• Skip to primary navigation

 • Preheat fan oven to 160 degrees C/320 degrees F and grease a round 20 cm spring form tin with butter all round the sides.
 Place parchment paper on top of base plate and lock in place with the sides

-• Pour mixture into prepared cake tin and bake for 50 - 55 minutes until golden.
+• Pour mixture into prepared cake tin (use butter to grease tin) and bake for 50 - 55 minutes until golden.
 Smooth over the top of the cake with a butter knife.
 Cake is cooked when a skewer is inserted into the centre and comes out clean or with just a few crumbs.

 • Let cake cool in the tin for 15 minutes.
 Run a butter knife around the edge of the tin to loosen cake, gently release spring from tin so that sides come away.
-Slide cake off base, leaving paper in tact and onto a wire rack to cool further at room temperature (covering with a towel)
+Slide cake off base, leaving paper in tact and onto a wire rack to cool further at room temperature (covered with a towel).
+Let is cool completely (overnight is best) before slicing for even clean lines.

 Notes